Dave Fevre: Solskjaer, Ferguson and the Treble

 To be honest, it was ahead of football in terms of science and medicine at the time, which was a bit of an eye-opener for them.
 In football, rehab meant sending players to Lilleshall and clubs didn’t have great medical facilities.

 At Wigan, we had won the Treble three times out of five.
 Then at United we won Premier League three times, the FA Cup three times and of course the Treble.
 It really was a golden six years and I was just so lucky to be there at the right time.

 OLE GUNNAR SOLSKJAER

 It was July 1996 and the gaffer asked if I could go and pick up our new player, Ole Gunnar Solskjaer, from the Midland Hotel in Manchester.
 I went to reception and asked them to ring up to his room, but no-one replied.

 All the time this young lad had been sitting there in the foyer.
 I thought he must have been waiting for his parents, but eventually he came over and said, 'Are you Dave?'

 Going back with him in the car, I soon realised he was a lovely, genuine lad.
 But I soon found out that there’s a steel and determination to Ole Gunnar too.
 A lot of players would have shrunk in his position, coming into a changing room like we had at United, with such big personalities and high standards, but he didn't.

 Pretty soon everyone was able to see his willingness to learn and his desire to get better.
-Watching him doing the finishing drills was pretty amazing, because he could do things other players couldn’t.
+Watching him doing the finishing drills was pretty amazing, because he could do things that other players couldn’t.
 He earned the respect of players like Roy Keane, Eric Cantona and Peter Schmeichel and became an important member of our squad.
 Nothing was too much trouble for Ole Gunnar and his enthusiasm was infectious.